jStimpert0430/moaiBox/README.md

 ## Version History

-0.2 - Added Database card info storage / program customization 0.1 - Initial Version of system
+* 0.2 - Added Database card info storage / program customization
+* 0.1 - Initial Version of system

 ## Developer notes
 I'm not sure if I'll ever personally get back to this project as when I actually put the use to practice, it wasn't that much more engaging to use than just clicking an icon on the desktop was; That said, feel free to take this, update it, modify it, or use any part of it in your own programs.
 The Arduino Scanner program only sends the UID of the card in hex format over the serial connection, this could easily be reporposed for any other application requiring a unique number over the com port.

+## Author

+Joshua Stimpert

 ## License